48′ Navigator vs Bayliner 4788 or Meridian 490. plus recent comps.

 - Boat Name:

-Back when both the Bayliner and Navigators were still being built, back when my hair was still blonde, it used to be a normal topic of conversation with my clients of which one to choose, as both built similar sized models, both built pilothouse boats, both were at the same price point.
+Back when both the Bayliner and Navigators were still being built, back when my hair was still blonde, it used to be a normal topic of conversation with my clients of which vessel to choose, as both built similar sized models, both built pilothouse boats, both were at the same price point.
 Both were American built.
 IF you would like to have that discussion today, I’m available.

 Bayliner 4788’s outsold the Navigator 48′ 40-1.
-Not so much because one was better than the other, but because Brunswick (who owned Bayliner) was a huge corporation that was quite high tech in their construction, built more, and had a huge dealer network where Bayliners (and later Meridians) could be easily found.
+Not so much because one was better than the other, but because Brunswick (who owned Bayliner) was a huge corporation that was quite high tech in their construction techniques, built many yachts, and had a huge dealer network where Bayliner’s (and later Meridians) could be easily found.
 Navigator was literally a mom and pop operation on the edge of the Mohave Desert who had but a couple of expandable moulds they used for their whole series of boats from 42′ -57′, so not many were ever built, and then there was the rather unusual (and unpleasant) relationship the owner of Navigator had with it’s East Coast dealers, which is another story all to it’self.
 I’ll give Navigator credit for “hanging on” til 2012, when most all other American builders folded tent by 2009.
 I have a rather funny story to share about how little Marshall respected his dealers, and why they came and went.
 I have my story, I know several ex-dealers have theirs too.
 Mine at least ended well, only because my client whom I represented, ended up placing said million dollar (plus) cashiers check into the hands of Julie was cut from the same “__ you old school” cloth.

 - :LOA: 49’02” Beam: 15′ Draft: 4’05” Height above WL: 16’09” Deadrise: 14 degrees Weight: 39,000lbs